Rose et Feuilles de Menthe

 Peter Piper picked a peck of pink peppercorns, pronounced them pleasing to the palate, and passed them onto the pied pipers of Maison Bouche to pack into their new bars.
 Pleasingly hot and sweet.
 In noir only.

 Sweet, perfumey and slightly spicy cardamom and candied blood orange peel.
-Available in noir and lait.
+Available in noir.

 Herbes de Provence: